Changing dimensions or outfitting

 Of course, you build the cockpit and rim to your liking.
 On the plans is a standard suggestion, suitable for the type of kayak and most paddlers, but also advice on how to adjust the dimensions.
 Change if you like – but not without a good reason.
 And remember that the aft edge is fixed.
 Move the forward edge wherever you want but don't move the aft edge – that is what defines the longitudinal balance!

 Seat and backrest

 These items are also easily customized.
-If you are an experienced paddler you will know exactly on what you like to sit and what kind of backrest (if any) you prefer.
+If you are an experienced paddler you will know exactly what you like to sit on and what kind of backrest (if any) you prefer.
 Again, what is in the plans is a standard solution, suiting the craft and most paddlers.
 If you have no previous experience, you can safely follow this instruction.

 Deck layout and outfitting

 Deck layout and outfitting leave a lot of room for imagination and creativity.
 On the plans are suggestions that will work in most cases: bulkheads and hatches, rudder or skeg, deck hardware, lines etc. These can be followed or used as starting point for your own creativity.
-If you are pondering changes far from the consensus, you may send a email – someone else may have tried something similar...
+If you are pondering changes far from the consensus, you may send an email – someone else may have tried something similar...